WordPress SEO Consultant – About Sergiu George

 • Nofollow Backlinks and Solution Instructions

 Unlike the Backlink Audit, the Link Building Strategy is far from straightforward.
 Link Building strategies can only be implemented by Digital PR Managers and, although not difficult to measure, are quite difficult to set expectations for.
 At this stage, the Link Building Strategy as part of the Premium Monthly SEO Package involves the selection of a number of targeted SEO tactics that would be expected to work in the individual case of the website.
-This will also include a list of potential publications to acquire backlinks from, along with an insight in the longterm development and management of the website authority.
+This will also include a list of potential publications to acquire backlinks from, along with an insight into the long-term development and management of the website authority.
 Some more specific aspects will include:

 1. Extended Link Velocity Analysis